hyphanet/website/content/pages/help.md

 and may eventually force ISPs to block peer to peer networks (but right now Hyphanet works fine in France and we have many French users!).

-Technically, Hyphanet 0.7 has some minimal defences against blocking; the protocol is relatively hard to identify (we are working on ["transport plugins"](https://wiki.freenetproject.org/Transport_plugins), which would [make it much harder to detect Hyphanet](http://en.wikipedia.org/wiki/Steganography).
+Technically, Hyphanet 0.7 has some defences against blocking; the protocol is relatively hard to identify (we are working on ["transport plugins"](https://wiki.freenetproject.org/Transport_plugins), which would [make it much harder to detect Hyphanet](http://en.wikipedia.org/wiki/Steganography).